 The national team has not been able to qualify for any major tournament since the UEFA Euro 2004.
 The team’s biggest achievement was when it finished in fourth place at the FIFA World Cup in 1994.
 It currently ranks 72 in the FIFA rankings.

 Some top Bulgarian players play in major European clubs, including Dimitar Berbatov, who played for Manchester United and FC Fulham during his career.
-Other popular Bulgarian football players include Georgi Asparuhov, and Hristo Stoichkov, who was awarded the title of Football player No.1 of the 20th century for Bulgaria.
+Other popular Bulgarian football players include Georgi Asparuhov, and Hristo Stoichkov, who were awarded the title of Football Player No.1 of the 20th century for Bulgaria.

 Wrestling In Bulgaria